Postgresql windows functions and CTEs

 LAG() and LEAD() take arguments:

-so lag(popularity, 2, 0) looks 2 rows before the currrent row and 0 is a default value
+so lag(imdb_rating, 2, 0) looks 2 rows before the currrent row and 0 is a default value

 LEAD() is the same as LAG() except that it gets the value of the row(s) following the current record.